History Files

 1765

 Prime Minister George Grenville, unpopular at home in Britain with the king and the people, attempts to regain favour by lowering domestic taxes at the expense of the colonies, introducing the Stamp Act (repealed in 1766).
-The laws give rise to widespread protests in America that eventually boil over into the War for Independence.
+The laws give rise to widespread protests in America which eventually boil over into the War for Independence.

 1768 - 1778